jaipriyanh/Alu_6bit_16op/docs/info.md

 ## How it works

-This design is a 6-bit signed (two’s-complement) ALU with a TinyTapeout wrapper.<br>
+This design is a 6-bit signed (two’s-complement) ALU.<br>
-Core timing: Inputs (A, B, opcode) are sampled on a rising clock edge; RESULT/ZERO/OVF are registered and appear on the next rising edge (1-cycle latency).<br>
+Inputs (A, B, opcode) are sampled on a rising clock edge; RESULT/ZERO/OVF are registered and appear on the next rising edge (1-cycle latency).<br>
 Signed input operand range: −32…+31.<br>
 Reset: rst_n is active-low, asynchronous.
 While low, the ALU holds RESULT=0, ZERO=1, OVF=0.<br>
 Enable: ena is unused in this design (wrapper passes it through; it does not gate logic).<br>